saltedge/saltedge-ios/README.md

 ## Running the demo

+First, make sure that the command `$ gem install sinatra rest-client` succeeds.
+You will need these two gems in order to run the customer tokens server.

 To run the demo app contained in here, you have to provide the demo with your app's ID and secret.
 First, set up the `kAppId` constant to your app ID in [AppDelegate.m:17](https://github.com/saltedge/saltedge-ios/blob/master/Salt%20Edge%20API%20Demo/AppDelegate.m#L17).
 Afterwards, you will have to provide the app credentials in the server file that will be requesting [customer secret tokens](https://docs.saltedge.com/guides/authentication/#app_id_and_customer_secret).
 The server file (`token_server.rb`) is contained in the `Salt Edge API Demo` folder, and is under `Salt Edge API Demo`'s `Supporting Files` folder when navigating the file hierarchy in Xcode.